UWPCE-PythonCert/PythonCertDevel/_sources/modules/BasicPython.rst.txt

     x is None

-Note that in contrast to English -- "is" is asking a question, not making an assertion -- ``a is True`` means "is a the True value?"
+Note that in contrast to English -- "is" is asking a question, not making an assertion -- ``a is True`` means "is a set to the value True?"

 Operator Precedence